-As we said earlier; you need to understand if you are going to choose a temporary solution or a permanent one.
+As we said earlier, you need to understand if you will choose a temporary or permanent solution.

 You wouldn’t want to start potty training outside because it may scare the puppy about what’s going on.

-Here are 3 ways you can manage things.
+Here are three ways you can manage things.

 This post may contain affiliate links.
 Please read our full disclosure here.